mrjackphil/obsidian-jump-to-link/README.md

 ### Known issues
 - Links that are scrolled out of view within an embedded note that scrolls don't get placed properly
+  - [x] Should be fixed but needs more tests
 - JumpToAnywhere Regex performance issues on large documents (runs out of letters and results in slow performance)
   - Possible Fixes
-    - Raise number of possible combinations to 3 letters
+    - [ ] Raise number of possible combinations to 3 letters
-    - Contain text selection only to visible lines
+    - [x] Contain text selection only to visible lines

 ## Support